Profile picture for Leonard Cornell McKinnis II

 Biography

 Prof. McKinnis is jointly appointed in the Department of African American Studies and the Department of Religion.
-He is active in the broader academy serving in leadership capacities in the American Academy of Religion (co-chair, Theology of Martin Luther King, Jr.) and the Society for the Study of Black Religion (Registrar).
+He is a scholar of African American religions.
+Prof. McKinnis is active in the broader academy serving in leadership capacities in the American Academy of Religion (co-chair, Theology of Martin Luther King, Jr.) and the Society for the Study of Black Religion.
+He is the General Editor of Religion, Race, and Ethnicity Series with NYU Press.

 Research Interests